 There are hundreds of mudras.
 The Bharatanatyan has 200 mudras, the Mohiniattam have 250 mudras and Tantric has 108 mudras.

-You can choose the ones you need according to your intention.
-There are mudras specific for some practices such as does in tantra and kundalini yoga.
+You can choose the mudras you need according to your intention.
+There are mudras specific to some practices, such as in the case of tantra and kundalini yoga.

 So, if you have a particular health problem, look for that particular mudra to help you.

-This mudra increases the fire in the body.
+- This mudra increases the fire in the body.
 Decreases headache and tension.
 It affects the thyroid glands and increases metabolism.
-Hence, it can also be used for weight loss.
+Hence, it can help with weight loss.

-This mudra is recommended for 15-45 minutes per day.
-You can split the time and do 3 times a day 15 minutes.
+- This mudra is recommended for 15-45 minutes per day.
+You can split the time and do it 3 times a day for 15 minutes.

 Apana Vayu mudra